Navigating the MAZE: Tactics, Techniques and Procedures Associated With MAZE Ransomware Incidents

 geographies.
 FireEye Mandiant

-has previously documented this threat in our
+Threat Intelligence has previously documented this threat in our

 investigations of trends

-across ransomware incidents
+across ransomware incidents, FIN6

-, implications
+activity, implications

-, and other aspects of post-compromise ransomware
+for OT networks, and other aspects of post-compromise ransomware

 deployment.
 Since November 2019, we’ve seen the MAZE ransomware being